 This course investigates the ethical dilemmas and health law during pandemics.
 It covers various ethical issues regarding health equity, prevention, containment, cure, and management.
 In the US, the coronavirus pandemic has exposed health inequities that are propelled by racism and structural injustice.
-The course explores racial health disparities and the disproportionate and devastating impacts of the COVID-19 pandemic on people of color, immigrants, and marginalized groups.
+The course explores racial health disparities and the disproportionate and devastating impacts of the Covid19 pandemic on people of color, immigrants, and marginalized groups.
+It investigates how U.S. religious communities have understood the pandemic and responded to the pandemic.
 Writing assignments, group exercises, and a final project promote students to engage in health communication.
 Students examine various case studies and stories of marginalized groups by challenging many Eurocentric assumptions of mainstream bioethics today.
-Course topics may include race and health inequities, medical exploitation of African Americans in the US, disease stigma, vulnerabilities of essential workers, COVID-19 and xenophobia, social distancing, wearing masks, stay-at-home orders, PPE shortages, disability and triage, surveillance technology governance, vaccine acceptance, immunity passports, and reopening schools and workplaces.
+Course topics may include race and health inequities, medical exploitation of African Americans in the US, disease stigma, vulnerabilities of essential workers, Covid19 and xenophobia, social distancing, wearing masks, stay-at-home orders, PPE shortages, disability and triage, surveillance technology governance, vaccine acceptance, immunity passports, and reopening schools and workplaces.
 The class design utilizes a participatory, student-centered approach to classroom learning.
 Course materials include films, news media, legal cases, and public health literature.
-The course has no prerequisites.

-This course is an examination of Western philosophical and religious understandings of moral issues brought on by advances in health care, science and technology.
+This course examines Western philosophical and religious understandings of moral issues brought on by advances in health care, science and technology.
 In this course, students will learn the "Principles approach" to bioethics, as well as other ethical approaches to the difficult moral issues raised by contemporary medical science and its clinical applications.
 To that end, case analysis will be used extensively in this course.
 The course is designed to help facilitate connections for students between medical/scientific advances, ethics, religious values, and American public policy about technology and health care.
 Each class session will alternate between theoretical and medical/scientific considerations, and the concreteness of bioethical case analyses.
-Cross-listed as BIOE/REL 292.

-This course is an examination of Western philosophical understandings of moral issues brought on by advances in health care, science, and technology.
+This course examines Western philosophical understandings of moral issues brought on by advances in health care, science, and technology.
 In this course, students will learn the "Principles approach" to bioethics, as well as other ethical approaches to the difficult moral issues raised by contemporary medical science and its clinical applications.
-Cross-listed as BIOE/PHIL 292.

 BIOE 350 is an application of ethical principles and philosophical reasoning in the health care setting.
 The application of medical ethics to clinical situations goes beyond following standards of practice.
 This course will focus on clinical ethics and explore how it differentiates from the larger field of bioethics.
 This course will teach students to apply the foundational concepts of bioethics to a variety of real health care situations.
 Students will learn to think through and discuss the unique features presented by different health care settings.
 The course will familiarize students with the common responsibilities of a clinical ethicist including: consultation, education, and policy review/development.
 Students will analyze real clinical ethics cases, utilizing the four principles and the four-box method.
 This course will also focus on an exploration of health policy and its development, emphasizing social justice and human rights as providing the moral and ethical bases of policy.

 This course is an experiential learning course that focuses on the practical application of ethical principles and philosophical reasoning in a clinical health care setting.
-This course provides the opportunity for students to learn how to identify ethical issues and properly to address them in the clinical setting, as well as to learn the "practical approach" to real-life clinical issues.
+This course provides the opportunity for students to learn how to identify and properly address ethical issues in the clinical setting, as well as to learn the "practical approach" to real-life clinical issues.
 Students split time between the classroom and the on-site hospital setting, taking information learned in different clinical settings and learning how to work through ethics issues.
 Students also learn typical duties of a clinical bioethicist including: consultations, education, and policy development/review.

-This is the capstone course required of all students who aim to attain the interdisciplinary curricular designation of Emphasis in Bioethics.
+This is the last, and thus capstone course required of all students who aim to attain the interdisciplinary Minor in Bioethics.
 Since the Integration Seminar enrolls seniors from a variety of majors, the primary goals of the course are two-fold: (1) for students to learn to process, synthesize and integrate the ethical implications of the courses they have taken toward the Bioethics Emphasis, and (2) for students to discover their post-baccalaureate "niche" in the scholarly community of Bioethics and the medical humanities.
 Weekly themes in medical humanities include: the history of medicine; literature, the arts, and medicine; philosophy and medicine; religion and medicine.
-Students will also have the opportunity to read classic primary texts in bioethics -- articles, books, and films -- from different sub-disciplines of the field, such as race and health care, medicine and technology, history of medicine, and end-of-life issues.
+Students will also have the opportunity to read classic primary texts in bioethics -- articles, books, and films -- from different sub-disciplines of the field, such as race and health care, medicine and technology, history of medicine, narrative medicine, end-of-life issues, and many more.
 In analyzing these texts, students will learn to explain why each one is regarded as a model in its field, and to process and articulate its relevance for one's own interest area within Bioethics and the medical humanities.
 The course builds upon students' own interest areas and acquired expertise as they undertake a capstone project that is presented to faculty members on the Bioethics Faculty Advisory Board.